zitrusmix/zitrusmix/doc/errors/assert-stable-element-uri.md

-# stable-element-uri-error
+# assert-stable-element-uri

-The UID of a content element can not be changed after construction.
-The UID is immuteable.
+The UID of a content element cannot be changed after construction.
+The UID is immutable.

 :boom: Examples that throw this error: